Lucy Madox Brown: Marriage and family

 In the summer of 1873 she became engaged to William Michael Rossetti, and they married on 31 March 1874.
 William was the son of Gabriele Rossetti and his wife Frances Polidori.
 His siblings were: Maria, Dante Gabriel and Christina.
 They honeymooned in France and Naples, Italy, in April 1874.
 They attempted to live with William's family but, due to religious differences with Frances and Christina, who were devout Anglo-Catholics, moved out to their own accommodation in Bloomsbury by the end of 1876.

 Their first child, Olivia Frances Madox, was born in September 1875, and their son, Gabriel Arthur, was born in February 1877, followed by Helen Maria, in November 1879, and twins, Mary Elizabeth and Michael Ford, in April 1881.
 Michael died in infancy.
 Lucy and Wiliam, who both were agnostics, did not have their children baptized.
-The children were schooled at home by their mother and governesses.
+The children were educated at home by their mother and governesses.

 In 1897, Olivia married an Italian anarchist refugee, Antonio Agresti.
 They later moved to Italy, where Olivia became a translator and writer.
 After she was widowed in 1926, she became an associate of Ezra Pound, and the two corresponded frequently.
 Gabriel Arthur, known as Arthur to the family, became a scientist, married Dora Lewis, and had several children.
 Helen became a painter of miniatures, and in 1903 married Gastone Angeli.
 He was in fragile health and died only a few months later.
 Helen gave birth to his posthumous daughter, Imogen Lucy, in 1904.